DeltaFA/Delta-Inserters/README.md

 ![Changing direction](https://raw.githubusercontent.com/DeltaFA/Delta-Inserters/refs/heads/main/showcase_assets/Direction.png)

 ## Blacklist
-Inserters can be blacklisted from using either the Length or Direction configuration using Map Settings.
+Inserters can be blacklisted from using either the Length or Direction configuration in the Map tab of Mod settings.